 And once again, FluentU is a great resource for authentic Italian media that’ll actively teach you while entertaining you.

 Whether you choose TV, movies, videos or radio I suggest a regimen to tune your ear to the Italian language:

-In addition to this process, I suggest joining the language exchange site italki so you can talk to real live native Italian speakers.
+In addition to this process, I suggest joining italki so you can talk to real live native Italian speakers.
 You’d be amazed at how quickly your speaking will improve with a real Italian teacher, tutor or learning buddy!